citp/privacy-policy-historical/b/bs/bsa/bsafehome.com.md

 **Registration and Log-in via Other Mediums**

-It is possible to use Facebook or Gmail to register us Free AntiVirus and to log-in to your Avast Account.
+It is possible to use Facebook or Gmail to register the Free AntiVirus and to log-in to your Avast Account.

 If you choose Facebook or Gmail for registration and sign-in, you will be asked to share certain personal data from your Facebook or Gmail account with us.
 We collect and store personal data you provide such as your email address, name, avatar (main profile picture) and the identifier of your Facebook or Gmail account.